TRAIN YOUR BRAIN: Mindfulness for Tinnitus

 Low Price

-The cost for the entire eight-week class is $395 .
-A full refund (less processing charges) is given if you withdraw before the second class.
+The cost for the entire six-week class is $295 .
+A full refund (less processing charges) is given if you withdraw before the start of class and a full refund (less $50 + processing charges) if you withdraw before the start of the second class.

 Class Information: Days, Times, Cost etc.